marmelab/react-admin/docs/List.md

 ## `selectAllLimit`

-The number of items selected by the "SELECT ALL" button of the bulk actions toolbar

 By default, the "SELECT ALL" button of the `<Datagrid>`'s bulk actions toolbar select all records up to 250 items.
 You can customize the limit by passing a `selectAllLimit` prop to the `<List>` component

 ```jsx